chainx-org/ChainX/README.md

 #### Requirement

+Refer to [Hacking on Substrate](https://github.com/paritytech/substrate#61-hacking-on-substrate) as well.

 Ensure you have [Rust](https://www.rust-lang.org/) and the support software installed:

-Ubuntu:

 ```bash
 $ curl https://sh.rustup.rs -sSf | sh